Instant Oats vs. Old-Fashioned Oats: The Uses for Each Type

 Rolled oats are another term for old-fashioned oats, so if you see that in a recipe, you’re good to go!
 They are sometimes also called whole oats.
 Learn more about the different types of oats.

-What Are Quick-Cooking Oats?
+What Are Quick-Cooking or Instant Oats?

 How to Substitute One Kind of Oats for Another

-The good news?
 Old-fashioned oats and quick-cooking oats are basically interchangeable, although they will slightly change your final dish.

-If you’re substituting old-fashioned oats for quick-cooking oats, your final dish will be chewier, and it might be a little oat-ier.
+If you’re substituting old-fashioned oats for quick-cooking oats, your final dish will be chewier, and it might taste a little oat-ier.
 If you replace old-fashioned oats with quick-cooking oats, your dish will have less texture.

 You can also make your own quick-cooking oats.
 Toss your old-fashioned oats in a food processor and pulse a few times to get them to mimic quick-cooking oats.
 Voila!
 Problem solved.
-Just don’t do it too long, or you’ll end up with oat flour!
+Just don’t do it too long or you’ll end up with oat flour!

 You might also encounter steel-cut oats.
 These oats have been chopped, rather than rolled, so they’re chewier, retain their shape while cooking and take the longest to cook.
 You won’t want to substitute them for rolled or quick-cooking oats.
 But steel-cut oats are delicious in apple pie oatmeal.